nextauthjs/next-auth/www/docs/faq.md

 * If a database is specified, database session tokens will be used by default.
 * If no database is specified, JWT session tokens will be used by default.

-You can also choose to use JSON Web Tokens as session tokens with using a database, by explictly setting the `session: { jwt: true }` option.
+You can also choose to use JSON Web Tokens as session tokens with using a database, by explicitly setting the `session: { jwt: true }` option.

 ### What are the advantages of JSON Web Tokens?